zhangwei2015/IMonitor/README.md

             -m          logical value, used to analyze hyper-mutation -ew         logical value, sequencing error correction for whole sequence. but this need a long time to run,only for FASTQ files as input
             -ec         logical value, sequencing error correction for only CDR3.only for FASTQ files as input -Qe     <I> the quality(as a cutoff) is used for sequencing error correction.
 [20](-ew or -ec is required) -adseq  <S>     3' adapter sequence
-            -adcut  <I>     cut sequence from adaptor index,unless performed -f/-r also in use discard the read when the adaptor index of the read is less than INT
+            -adcut  <I>     cut sequence from adaptor index,unless performed -f/-r also in use discard the read when the adaptor index of the read is less than INT -addR1      logical value, add read1 for further analysis if the PE reads are failed to merge -addR2      logical value, add read2 for further analysis if the PE reads are failed to merge

             the next two options only for sequencing type -v      <I> used to calculate the base quality [64] -seqType <I> Sequence fq type, 0->old fastq(Hiseq2000), 1->new fastq(Hiseq4000)[default: 0] old fastq id: @FCD1PB1ACXX:4:1101:1799:2201#GAAGCACG/2
             new fastq id: @HISEQ:310:C5MH9ANXX:1:1101:3517:2043 2:N:0:TCGGTCAC

             -mul    <I> split the fa into multiple parts for alignment [3] -Rs     the R script directory.for a new system, this parameter is need to change[/ifs1/ST_MED/USER/zhangwei/software/R-3.0.2/bin/Rscript]
             -h      print help information

-   Note:
+Note

-   1. If  Pair-end(PE) sequencing FASTQ format as input, then: perl IMonitor.pl
+            #1.
+If  Pair-end(PE) sequencing FASTQ format as input, then:
+                    perl IMonitor.pl
                     Compulsory: -a -b -o -n -t -Rs
                     Optionally: others
-   2. If Single-end(SE) sequencing FASTA format as input, then: perl IMonitor.pl
+            #2.
+If Single-end(SE) sequencing FASTA format as input, then:
+                    perl IMonitor.pl
                     Compulsory: -i -o -n -t -Rs
                     Optionally: others, but -ew,-ec are invalid here
-   3. If Single-end(SE) sequencing FASTQ format as input, then: perl IMonitor.pl
+            #3.
+If Single-end(SE) sequencing FASTQ format as input, then:
+                    perl IMonitor.pl
                     Compulsory: -iq -o -n -t -Rs
                     Optionally: others
                 For Zebra sequencing(Single-end), Compulsory: -iq -o -n -t -Rs -v 33 [-Qe 25 (-ew or -ec is required)]
+            #4.
+If Pair-end(PE) sequencing FASTQ format as input, and add the single reads(the PE reads are failed to merge), then:
+                    perl IMonitor.pl
+                    Compulsory: -a -b -o -n -t -addR1(or -addR2)
+            #5. for the raw sequencing data including multiple chains, the paramter -t (TRAB,TRDG,TR,IG) can be used for analysis together

-   Note:
+            # Note:
               The rate of IMonitor output is multipled 100%

 ###2.
 Run shell